 Walker real estate is some of the most expensive in Louisiana, although Walker house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Walker isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Walker are a mix of both white- and blue-collar jobs.
-Overall, Walker is a town of sales and office workers, managers, and service providers.
-There are especially a lot of people living in Walker who work in office and administrative support (19.35%), management occupations (16.95%), and business and financial occupations (9.55%).
+Walker is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Walker is a town of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Walker who work in office and administrative support (13.97%), sales jobs (13.12%), and management occupations (12.03%).

 As is often the case in a small town, Walker doesn't have a public transportation system that people use for their commute.

 Walker is a somewhat ethnically-diverse town.
 The people who call Walker home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walker residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Walker include Irish, Italian, English, and German.
+Important ancestries of people in Walker include German, French, Italian, Irish, and English.

 The most common language spoken in Walker is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Italian and Spanish.